rails/rails/guides/source/autoloading_and_reloading_constants.md

 ```

 `Post` is not syntax for a class.
 Rather, `Post` is a regular Ruby constant.
 If
-all is good, the constant evaluates to an object that responds to `all`.
+all is good, the constant is evaluated to an object that responds to `all`.

 That is why we talk about *constant* autoloading, Rails has the ability to
 load constants on the fly.